vegaprotocol/documentation/docs/concepts/liquidity/provision.md

 Target stake is used by the protocol to:
 * Calculate the market's liquidity fee level from the liquidity commitments
-* Determines the maximum amount an LP can reduce their commitment before being penalised for providing too little liquidity
+* Determine the maximum amount an LP can reduce their commitment before being penalised for providing too little liquidity
 * Potentially trigger a [liquidity monitoring auction](../trading-on-vega/market-protections#liquidity-monitoring) if there's an imbalance between target stake and total stake
  * This can depend on the value of the <NetworkParameter frontMatter={frontMatter} param="market.liquidity.targetstake.triggering.ratio" hideValue={true} /> network parameter, which defines how sensitive the auction trigger is